ruby-cube/rue/packages/planify/README.md

     **Note:** `stop` and `cancel` functions will only run once (if ever) and will be auto-cleaned-up if passed into a planified listener.
 If passed into a non-planified listener, the developer will be responsible for cleaning up the cleanup, resulting in cleanup hell.
 To avoid this, you can planify existing listeners/schedulers using the Planify API or create new planified listeners using the Pêcherie API.

-    **Important:** The cancellation scheduler must return a `PendingCancelOp` to ensure the cancel function is cleaned up once the handler is run:
+    **Important:** The cancellation scheduler (`onDocClosed` in the example below) must return a `PendingCancelOp` to ensure the cancel function is cleaned up once the handler is run.
+Typescript will safeguard against malformed cancellation schedulers by erroring:

     ```jsx
     // GOOD: